jllodra/cmod/README.md

 I wrote this back in 2006, originally in Linux, but I have now ported it to Mac OSX Lion because I ran across with an Intel 32-bits version of libbassmod.dylib.
 If you have an afternoon it must be very easy to compile this in a Linux box with the appropiate libbassmod.so

 In the dist/ folder you'll find a precompiled binary for Lion.
+Xcode project is also there.

 Find a snapshot here: http://herotyc.untergrund.net/l/cmod.png